deploy2zenodo/deploy2zenodo/README.md

 `do NOT provide data`, e. g. `DEPLOY2ZENODO_UPLOAD="do NOT provide data"`.
 If you want to upload 4 files with these names change the order.

+Not every zenodo instance supports metadata-only records (configured by `canHaveMetadataOnlyRecords`?).
+For example the official [zenodo instance](https://about.zenodo.org/) does not allow metadata-only records (as far as I know).
+In this case an empty dummy file is uploaded.
+If this is the case, you should think about respecting the implicit request of the used zenodo instance to provide some data.

 ### DEPLOY2ZENODO_SKIP_PUBLISH

 If this variable is not empty the publishing step is skipped, e. g.: